Warm French Lentil Salad

 As I began sifting through the beautiful French Lentils, the light clacking sound of the beans hitting the sides of the colander, lifting them then letting them fall like a child playing with colorful pebbles out of a wide mouth jar, I recounted on things and began to be more thankful for the bounty, the beautiful sunny day that would provide enough natural light for the photographs.
 Rinsing the lentils, before pouring them in the pot and covering them with cold water for soaking I returned to appreciating each of the humble ingredients to create this lovely dish.

-I suppose, no matter what our religion is, one of the keys may be to always remember the purpose on why it is in the first place that we are called to these moments and intentions within self-sacrifice.
-Surely if we keep the purposeful meanings in mind then following that time, we can then emerge more fully in sharing with others the joyous feasts of the culminated celebrations, including family food preparations like Warm Lentil Salad.
+I suppose, no matter what our religion is one of the keys may be to always remember the purpose on why it is in the first place that we are called to these moments and intentions within self-sacrifice.
+Surely if we keep the purposeful meanings in mind then following that time, we can then emerge more fully in sharing with others the feasts of the culminated celebrations, including family food preparations like Warm Lentil Salad with a deeper sense of joy.

-- 1 1/2 pounds, French lentils (available in the bulk department of Whole Foods)
+- 1 pound, French lentils (available in the bulk department of Whole Foods)

-- cold water, enough to just cover lentils and seasoning vegetables while cooking
+- cold water, enough to just cover lentils and vegetables while cooking

 - 1 large carrot, rinsed and cut into thirds